 We all want clean hair, but it’s better not to shampoo too often.
 Daily shampooing strips hair of natural oils that keep it moisturized and pliable.

-Use sulfate and parabens-free shampoos, which are gentler on hair.
+Use sulfate and paraben-free shampoo, which is gentler on hair.

 On the flip side, do be more liberal using conditioner.
 When applying, work it through your ends up to mid-length, avoiding your scalp.